jonnonz1/nz-statute-book/acts/public/2020/fuel-industry-act-2020.md

     (i) to meet its obligations under its contracts with end users or its fixed wholesale contracts; or (ii) to meet forecast demand, over the period prescribed by regulations made under this subpart, for specified engine fuel sold by the wholesale supplier at retail fuel sites to end users; or
   (f) any other grounds prescribed by regulations made under this subpart apply.
 (2) A wholesale supplier is not entitled to rely on subsection (1)﻿(e) in respect of supply of specified engine fuel to an independent reseller during a prescribed time period except to the extent that supply of the specified engine fuel would require the wholesale supplier to supply more than the prescribed minimum supply amount to independent resellers during that period.ExampleThe prescribed time period is a month.
-The prescribed minimum supply amount is 30,000 litres.A wholesale supplier has, to date during the month, supplied 20,000 litres of the specified engine fuel to independent resellers.An independent reseller requests the wholesale supplier to supply 15,000 litres of the specified engine fuel to the independent reseller during the month.The wholesale supplier— is not entitled to rely on subsection (1)﻿(e) in respect of 10,000 litres (when it will have supplied the prescribed minimum supply amount of 30,000 litres to independent resellers in the month):is entitled to rely on subsection (1)﻿(e) in respect of 5,000 litres (being the amount exceeding the prescribed minimum supply amount).
+The prescribed minimum supply amount is 30,000 litres.A wholesale supplier has, to date during the month, supplied 20,000 litres of the specified engine fuel to independent resellers.An independent reseller requests the wholesale supplier to supply 15,000 litres of the specified engine fuel to the independent reseller during the month.The wholesale supplier—is not entitled to rely on subsection (1)﻿(e) in respect of 10,000 litres (when it will have supplied the prescribed minimum supply amount of 30,000 litres to independent resellers in the month):is entitled to rely on subsection (1)﻿(e) in respect of 5,000 litres (being the amount exceeding the prescribed minimum supply amount).
 (3) A wholesale supplier to which subsection (1)﻿(e)﻿(i) and (ii) applies (that is, the wholesale supplier requires the specified engine fuel that it has available to supply to meet obligations under its contracts with end users or its fixed wholesale contracts or to meet forecast demand) must provide or publish a notice in accordance with any regulations made under this subpart.
 (4) A wholesale supplier that has supplied the prescribed minimum supply amount to an independent reseller (or to independent resellers) during a prescribed time period must provide or publish a notice in accordance with any regulations made under this subpart.
 (5) For the purposes of this section, independent reseller means a reseller that is not—